Donna Tartt

 Reviewed By Reviewed By Violeta Nedkova

-Dark academia murder mystery book that delves into the darkest parts of human nature.
-A dark read, if you need one.
+A dark academia murder mystery book that delves deep into the sinister corners of human nature.
+An unsettling read, if you need one.

 A NOSEDIVE INTO THE DARKEST CORNERS OF HUMANITY